IBM/secure-and-personalize-your-app-using-appid/README.md

    PROFILES_URL=https://us-east.appid.cloud.ibm.com
    ```

-   ##### 4.1.1.2 Deploy service
+   ##### 4.1.1.2 Deploy

-   Navigate to the directory `user-management-service`.

-    $ cd user-management-service
+   Run the below command in the `user-management-service` folder to deploy the service:

-    $ ibmcloud cf push <your-app-name>
+    $ ibmcloud cf push <name>

-    ## Get your application URL
+   >Note: Replace the place holder for <name> with a name(e.g. user-management-service) for the service.

+   Run the below command to get the deployed application URL:

     $ ibmcloud cf apps

-   Make a note of this User Management Service application URL.
-This is needed in below steps.
+   Make a note of this URL.
+This is needed to configure the other services.

-   #### 4.1.2 Deploy News service
+   #### 4.1.2 Configure and deploy news service on Cloud Foundry

-   ##### 4.1.2.1 Set the environment
+   ##### 4.1.2.1 Configure

+   The `News` service needs to be confgured to access the `Discovery` service and the `User management` service.

+   Run the below commands to create the environment file:

     $ cd news-api-service
     $ cp .env.sample .env

-   Update the environment file(.env) with appropriate values from the credentials data noted during creation of `Discovery` service, and the `User management` service url.
+   Now, edit the environment file(.env) and update with appropriate values(as shown below) from the credentials data noted during creation of `Discovery` service, and the `User management` service url.

    ```
    DISCOVERY_IAM_URL=https://iam.bluemix.net/identity/token